 - What other assessments are available to be submitted to CPS?
 Who will gain consent for them to be shared if applicable?

 - What is the current situation with the victim?
-Who is their SPOC throughout this process?
+Who is their single point of contact (SPOC) throughout this process?

 - Who is responsible for updating any other agencies working with the young person if they are not present at the meeting?